microbus-io/fabric/docs/structure/examples.md

 <img src="examples-1.png" width="315">

+The `/bus.jpeg` endpoint serves an image from the embedded resources directory.

 ## Calculator

 The `calculator.example` microservice implement two endpoints, `/arithmetic` and `/square` in order to demonstrate parsing of query arguments and error handling.